Parliament

 Parliament rejects the government's spending cap and forces Prohens to extend the budget.

-The session highlights the fragile relationship between the PP and Vox and ends with Costa and the spokespeople of the groups accusing each other of being "liars".
+The session highlights the damage done between the PP and Vox and ends with Costa and the spokespeople of the groups accusing each other of being "liars".

 The vice president, Antoni Costa, and the president of the Government, Marga Prohens.